Gibson's tip-in sends Joplin past Carthage; Eagles' defense stellar in first-ever COC win

 Terrance Gibson made the play of the night that defined the game and gave what Bronson Schaake described as a signature victory for the Joplin Eagles.

-The 6-foot-5 junior forward tipped in a shot with six seconds left in regulation as Joplin outlasted Carthage 46-45 on Tuesday night in an instant classic inside Carthage High School’s Gymnasium.
+The 6-foot-5 junior forward tipped in a shot off a miss from Always Wright with six seconds left in regulation as Joplin outlasted Carthage 46-45 on Tuesday night in an instant classic inside Carthage High School’s Gymnasium.

-Moments after Gibson’s putback, Carthage’s Clay Kinder grabbed the inbounds pass and dribbled the length of the floor before falling out of bounds on the other end.
+Moments after Gibson’s putback, Carthage’s Clay Kinder hauled in the inbounds pass and dribbled the length of the floor before falling out of bounds on the other end.
 It was ruled Joplin’s ball.

 The Eagles (14-5, 2-1 COC) milked the remaining .6 seconds off the clock to seal it.